 Kind Words for Co-Conspirators by IPT

 May 5, 2008 The rise and fall of Debbie Almontaser, formerly the principal of New York City’s Khalil Gibran International Academy (KGIA) – the first Arabic-themed public school in New York City – was chronicled last week in a New York Times article by Andrea Elliott.
 As indicated by the headline, “Critics Cost Muslim Educator Her Dream School,” Ms. Elliot (she of Pulitzer Prize fame for whitewashing the radicalism of Brooklyn Sheikh Reda Shata) finds no fault in Ms. Almontaser, who Elliot tells us is just a hapless victim of circumstance and a misdirected “right-wing” smear campaign.
 In fact, Ms. Almontaser resigned from her position when she sparked a controversy defending T-shirts, produced by a company that uses offices of a company of which Almontaser is a board member, with the phrase “Intifada NYC” emblazoned on the front.
 Almontaser stated that Intifada merely meant “shaking off” and did not represent the common understanding of the word, that of a suicide bombing and terror campaign.
 Elliot, like all of Almontaser’s defenders, has hailed her as a “moderate,” with a history of reaching out to the Christian and Jewish communities.
 And, on April 29, in the long tradition of such “moderates,” Ms. Almontaser proved that she is anything but.
 On the leftist radio program Democracy Now, frequent platform for the family members and supporters of convicted Palestinian Islamic Jihad operative Sami Al-Arian, Ms. Almontaser embraced and defended the radical Islamist organization, the Council on American-Islamic Relations (CAIR).
-Talking of criticism she received from Daniel Pipes, Almontaser discussed a “community service” award she received from CAIR’s NY chapter in 2005:
+Talking of criticism she received from Daniel Pipes, Almontaser discussed a “community service” award she received from CAIR’s NY chapter in 2005:take our poll - story continues below

 Well, there are many that he was able to put together by distorting quotes that I was quoted in multiple newspapers; the award, you know, from CAIR; the allegation that I’m connected, you know, to a terrorist organization such as CAIR.
 And quite frankly, these are all allegations that are moot and really have no basis whatsoever.
 CAIR New York is one of the most prominent civil rights organizations in New York City, as well as across the country.
 The president of CAIR sits on the Human Rights Commission of New York City.
 He was appointed by Mayor Bloomberg.
 So if Mayor Bloomberg has no issues with working closely with CAIR, I don’t see why anyone should have any issues.
 CAIR, unfortunately, has been targeted, because it is fighting for the civil rights of Arabs and Muslims.